 At the Cleveland Institute of Art, we cultivate the intellectual development of our students as they move through each of their degree programs.
 In order to create, you need not only art and design skills, but also the ideas behind them.
-So, woven throughout each semester at CIA are courses in the humanities and social sciences-art history, English, philosophy, anthropology, and psychology.
+So, woven throughout each semester at CIA are courses in the humanities and social sciences-art history, philosophy, anthropology, and psychology.

-Liberal Arts course offerings are distributed across four subject areas:
+Liberal Arts course offerings are distributed across five subject areas:

 - Art/Craft/Design History + Theory

 - Humanities + Cultural Studies

 - Literature, Language + Composition

-- Science + Natural Studies
+- Social or Natural Science

+- Quantitative Reasoning